EventStore/eventstore.org/_posts/2019-10-10-event-store-packages-for-amazon-linux-2.md

 ---
 # Event Store packages for Amazon Linux 2

-Event Store Commercial package for Amazon Linux 2 AMI is now available!
+An Event Store Commercial package for Amazon Linux 2 is now available!

 #### Changes moving from Amazon Linux 1 to Amazon Linux 2 Packages
 ---